Master of Science in Information Assurance

 - Make strategic decisions about security issues and present recommendations to management

-- Plan and implement security strategies to reduce risk and enhance protection of information assets and systems
+- Plan and implement security strategies to reduce risk and protect information assets and systems

 - Understand the legal and ethical issues associated with information security, privacy, and digital rights